 Looking for something new to do?
 Tired of the boring vacations to amusement parks?
 As the second-largest metropolitan area in Missouri, Kansas City is a city brimming to the top with sites and attractions for all ages.
-However, for those eager to reap the most from their trip to this booming city let eMaids of Kansas City show you the most exciting historic places this state has to offer!
+However, for those eager to reap the most from their trip to this booming city let eMaids show you the most exciting historic places this state has to offer!

 Located in the Historic 18th & Vine Jazz District, the American Jazz Museum showcases classics from the 1920s, 1930s, and the 1940s.
 Some of the amazing artists to be featured are Ella Fitzgerald, Charlie Parker, Count Basie, Louis Armstrong, and Duke Ellington.
 Among the collection, you’ll find personal items, over 100 recordings, and films featuring the legends of jazz.